katlegomaphango/KATMAP076_FTO2301_GroupB_KatlegoMaphango_DWACapstone/README.md

 - [ ] is deployed to a custom Netlify URL

-white_check_mark All views in the app display correct on the smallest mobile devices available “Iphone SE”.
+- [ ] All views in the app display correct on the smallest mobile devices available “Iphone SE”.
 This can be emulated in Chrome Dev tools.

-white_check_mark All favicon information has been created an added correctly via https://realfavicongenerator.net/ (you are welcome to use any free PNG image you find on https://www.flaticon.com/)
+- [ ] All favicon information has been created an added correctly via https://realfavicongenerator.net/ (you are welcome to use any free PNG image you find on https://www.flaticon.com/)

-white_check_mark All metatag information has been creataed and added via https://metatags.io/ (You are welcome to use any free image you find on https://unsplash.com/).
+- [ ] metatag information has been creataed and added via https://metatags.io/ (You are welcome to use any free image you find on https://unsplash.com/).
 Be mindful to manually replace all URL values (especially image URL) to absolute Netlify URL values (you will need to deploy to Netlify first)

 white_check_mark All show data loaded via a fetch call from the https://podcast-api.netlify.app/shows white_check_mark All data is loaded a fetch and no endpoint-specific data is hardcoded